A studio design walkthrough, with tips and principles you can use when building your own home studio

 Installing gear and furniture

 With the construction aspect finished, it was time to install the gear.
-I didn’t have a ton of stuff, just a modest operation built around a Mac G4 computer running Logic Audio and a Roland VS-1680 which was both mixing console and occasional field recorder.
-I had a small portable rack containing MIDI modules which accompanied me to outside sessions and gigs, as well as a large floor rack housing two HHB Radius 40 tube mic preamps, a Grace Design solid state preamp and a TC Electronic M-One XL effects processor.
-I also had a custom-built studio console desk with a 20-space rack below containing a Panasonic SV-3700 DAT recorder, an Emagic AMT-8 MIDI interface, a Sony CD recorder, a TASCAM cassette deck, an old BGW power amp for the nearfields, and various hard drives.
+I didn’t have a ton of stuff, just a modest operation built around a Mac running Logic and a Roland VS-1680 which was both mixing console and occasional field recorder.
+I had a small portable rack containing MIDI modules that accompanied me to outside sessions and gigs, as well as a large floor rack housing two HHB Radius 40 tube mic preamps, a Grace Design solid-state preamp and a TC Electronic M-One XL effects processor.
+I also had a custom-built studio console desk with a 20-space rack below containing a Panasonic SV-3700 DAT recorder, an 8×8 MIDI interface, a Sony CD recorder, a TASCAM cassette deck, an old BGW power amp for the nearfields, and various hard drives.

 To this setup I made a few additions: two Furman RP-8D rack-mounted power conditioners, a Behringer headphone amp, and a Neutrik 1/4″ balanced patch bay.
 More would come later, of course, but I had enough to work with for now.